 Every time I post pictures on Instagram of my laundry hanging outside to dry, the images enrage and horrify many Europeans and Australians, who tell me they rarely own dryers.
 They regularly ask in the comments, “Why are you posting this?
 Isn’t this normal where you live?”
 No, it is not.
 The vast majority of people living here in sunny Northern California use an electric dryer.
 Even on hot days.

 Eschewing the dryer and hanging your clothes to dry:

 - Liberates you from owning one more large appliance in need of space and infrastructure to accommodate it and money to maintain it.

 In the winter, you can hang the clothes up around your home in the basement, in the garage, on a rack in the laundry room or wherever.
 If your clothes take too long to dry hanging up, buy enough extra clothes so you don’t have to go naked.
 Unless you’re into that.

 When my car dies, I don’t plan on replacing it.
 Because I own a Toyota and drive little, it won’t die for a while.
 But when it does die, I’m done.
 No new-to-me used car.
 No electric car.
 No new-to-me used electric car.

 Unlike someone who lives in a rural town, I can pretty easily go car-free.
 I dwell in a densely populated area with decent bike infrastructure and so I ride my bike all over.
-I buy most of my food by bike, I ride to the library, to my partner’s house and to meet my boss to work together (however right now, I’m mostly working on my cookbook at home).
+I buy most of my food by bike, I ride to the library and to meet my boss to work together (however right now, I’m mostly working on my cookbook at home).